Fleckism/SecurityPlus/SecurityPlus/21 A Physical Site Security Controls.md

 -   Explain the importance of physical host security controls.
 # EXAM OBJECTIVES COVERED

-1.2 Given a scenario, analyze #Ops potential indicators to determine the type of attack
+1.2 Given a scenario, analyze potential indicators to determine the type of attack
+#attack #threat #vulnerability
 2.7 Explain the importance of physical security controls
+#A_D
 If an attacker can gain [[physical access]] to your premises, there may be lots of opportunities to install rogue devices, vandalize or disrupt systems, or observe confidential information.
 Consequently, as a security professional, you should be able to explain the importance of installing access and monitoring controls that protect sites against physical intrusion.
 # PHYSICAL SECURITY CONTROLS